 CyraCom recently partnered with Steward Health Care to create a case study.
 Steward is the second largest healthcare system in New England and offers a variety of services in over 150 Massachusetts communities.
 The following is an excerpt from our recent case study, focused on how Steward partners with CyraCom to provide a complete continuum of care.
-You can also read the full version by clicking below.
+You can download the full version below:

 Providing Ongoing Interpreter Access in the Hospital

 During Steward hospital admissions, LEP patients receive cards printed in the area’s common languages.
 A patient can identify their preferred language by pointing to the text printed in that language.
 Steward equipped each hospital entrance with a CyraCom dual-handset blue phone for quick interpreter access.

 When an LEP patient is admitted, clinical staff places a blue phone in their room to ensure they have access to an interpreter 24/7.
 The phone stays with the patient until discharge, so staff or care givers visiting the room can reach an interpreter with the push of a button.